sjp38/linux/Documentation/admin-guide/mm/transhuge.rst

 sizes, the kernel will select the most appropriate enabled size for a given allocation.

+khugepaged uses max_ptes_none scaled to the order of the enabled mTHP size to determine collapses.
+When using mTHPs it's recommended to set max_ptes_none low-- ideally less than HPAGE_PMD_NR / 2 (255 on 4k page size).
+This will prevent undesired "creep" behavior that leads to continuously collapsing to the largest mTHP size; when we collapse, we are bringing in new non-zero pages that will, on a subsequent scan, cause the max_ptes_none check of the +1 order to always be satisfied.
+By limiting this to less than half the current order, we make sure we don't cause this feedback loop. max_ptes_shared and max_ptes_swap have no effect when collapsing to a mTHP, and mTHP collapse will fail on shared or swapped out pages.

 It's also possible to limit defrag efforts in the VM to generate anonymous hugepages in case they're not immediately free to madvise regions or to never try to defrag memory and simply fallback to regular